-So there, we have now taken care of the first, first the second and the third nearest neighbours, so that so they are all been attended to.
-So, let us now identify the fourth nearest neighbour which we already did.
-But on this figure, now that we have drawn some lines, let us just highlight the fourth nearest neighbour again.
-So, this would be one, this is another one, this is the third one.
-So, I have now highlighted all the lattice points.

-Which are the fourth nearest neighbour neighbours to this particular lattice point okay?
-We have already done that before, so I have just highlighted it here.
-So, if you see the line joining this point the central point to the fourth nearest neighbour would sort of go through this point here.
-And the perpendicular bisector will sort of look like this right.
-This is the line, imaginary line that would connect these two points going down this way.
+So, those lines w ill look like this and the same thing we will draw in all four directions.
+So, it will look like this.
+So, there we have taken now taken care of the first the second and the third nearest neighbors.
+So, that is a they have all been attended to.
+So, let us now identify the fourth nearest neighbor which we already did, but now on this figure now that we have drawn some lines let us just highlight the fourth nearest neighbor again.
+So, this would be one this is another one this is the third one.
+So, now I have now highlighted all the lattice points which are the fourth nearest neighbor neighbors to this particular lattice point we have already done that before.
+So, I have just highlighted it here.
+So, if you see the line joining this point the central point to the fourth nearest neighbor would sort of go through this point here.
+And the perpendicular bisector will sort of look like this right this is the line imaginary line that would connect these two points going down.
+This way and the perpendicular bisector would be something like this.
+So, this is how the perpendicular bisector looks to the line joining this point here.